syncfusion-content/blazor-docs/blazor/pager/behaviour-settings.md

 ---
 layout: post
 title: Behaviour Settings in Blazor Pager Component | Syncfusion
-description: Checkout and learn here all about basic functionalites of render the Syncfusion Blazor Pager component and much more.
+description: Checkout here and learn about all the basic functionalities of rendering the Syncfusion Blazor Pager component and much more.
 platform: Blazor
 control: Pager
 documentation: ug